Deeptikandel/Javascript_project1/README.md

 # Simple-calculator
-## Calculator that can perform simple calculations.
+This is a simple calculator that can perform normal calculations.

 Demo link: https://deeptikandel.github.io/Simple-calculator/.